Take it from a sex coach: sexuality is intimately tied to physical activity.

 Sexy story time

-Let’s go back to the reason I became a therapist.
+Let’s go back to the reason I became an intimacy coach.
 Like many people, I was burdened by childhood trauma that got in the way of everything I did.
 But my overwhelmingly positive experience with my own therapist through the years inspired me to become one; to help people rediscover themselves like I did.

 Part of my therapist-recommended personal growth included physical fitness training.
 So I found a place near me and started working out regularly, mixing weightlifting with other types of training.
 It became an active sanctuary from the PTSD symptoms that haunted me and slowly helped me climb my way out of the powerlessness that consumed me.